 Iyengar yoga is a style that lends itself particularly well to those looking to heal injuries and explore their bodies.
-Props such as cushions, benches, blocks and straps feature strongly.
-As these tools can be used to assist practitioners in achieving their desired positions.
+Props such as cushions, benches, blocks, and straps feature strongly.
+These tools can be used to assist practitioners in achieving their desired positions.
 But don’t worry, virtually every prop can be improvised using items from around the home.

 You won’t find the same dynamic or ‘explosive’ motions that you might find in Ashtanga yoga or Vinyasa yoga.
 A far greater emphasis is placed on the smaller details that make certain poses (or asanas) so beneficial.

 Hatha yoga is a branch of yoga that Iyengar yoga stemmed from.
 It is considered by many to be one of the earlier yogic traditions to reach the west – and the founder of Iyengar yoga, B.K.S Iyengar, is considered one of Hatha yoga’s great proponents.

 Hatha yoga dates back thousands of years.
 Its modern iteration in the west has informed the democratisation of yoga and has granted practitioners the space to engage in a yogic practice without the religious or spiritual aspect.

 It’s important to understand that yoga as a form of exercise is a relatively new and very western phenomenon.
 The development of Iyengar, of Ashtanga Vinyasa, and of other forms that don’t demand a spiritual engagement, all stem from Hatha yoga.

 Why might Iyengar yoga be the right choice for me?